Last Updated on August 19, 2021 by Natalia

 Underwater phone case – If you want to get some underwater pictures without paying for a GoPro, get yourself an underwater phone case.
 The case will keep your phone safe and allow you to get some great shots while snorkelling!

 To really make the most of going on safari, we recommend packing some binoculars.
-They’ll help give you brilliant views of the beautiful Sri Lankan wildlife, so you can appreciate those special moments even more!
+They’ll help give you brilliant views of the beautiful Sri Lankan wildlife, particularly if you take a birdwatching safari in Bundala National Park!

 Fortunately, there are some great compact binoculars available, so they won’t take up loads of space of weigh your bag down.